sealcode/sealious/docs/reference.md

 #### Multiple Datastores

-Because of the fact that Sealious currently supports only one active datastore at a time, you have to sleect which one it is.
+Because of the fact that Sealious currently supports only one active datastore at a time, you have the ability to manually select which one it is.
 You can do so by invoking
 ```js
 Sealious.ConfigManager.set_config("datastore_chip_name", "my_datastore")
 ```